MV Quiberon: 1992 Fire

-Quiberon hit the front pages of the national papers with an engine room fire in July 1992 which claimed the life of one crew member.
-Crossing from Plymouth to Roscoff on 17 July with 1,034 passengers aboard, the ship put out an emergency call which resulted in British and French air sea rescue helicopters scrambling to the ship's aid.
+Quiberon suffered an engine room fire on 17 July 1992 which claimed the life of one crew member.
+Crossing from Plymouth to Roscoff with 1,034 passengers aboard, the ship put out an emergency call which resulted in British and French air sea rescue helicopters scrambling to the ship's aid.
 The fire was extinguished by the ship's own crew before land-based assistance could come aboard, but passengers were mustered and lifeboats swung out as a precaution.
 Quiberon remained out of service for much of the rest of the summer season, not reappearing from repairs until the end of August.
 As a result of this fire, the ship received some rather unflattering newspaper headlines.